MicrosoftDocs/power-automate-docs/articles/api-connector-submission.md

    1. Send this information to your nomination contact for review:

-      * The OpenAPI file that describes your API
+      - The OpenAPI file that describes your API
-	  * The icon file (.png or .jpg) that represents your connector

-        Your icon should have a ~160 pixel logo inside a 230 pixel square.
-        A white logo on a colored background is preferred.
+	  - The icon file (.png or .jpg) that represents your connector.
+(Your icon should have a ~160 pixel logo inside a 230 pixel square.
+A white logo on a colored background is preferred.)

-      * Your icon's brand color in hexadecimal format, which should match the colored background in the icon file
+      - Your icon's brand color in hexadecimal format, which should match the colored background in the icon file

-	  * A test account for validation
+	  - A test account for validation
-      * A support contact
+      - A support contact

    2. If we need more information, we will contact you.